-Dito [Dimitri] Tsintsadze, a director of Georgia’s Oscar-contender film Shindisi, has won the best director award at the Asian World Film Festival [AWFF] held in Los Angeles, Hollywood, between 6-14 November, the Georgian National Film Centre reported earlier today.
+Dito Tsintsadze, director of Georgia’s Oscar-contender film Shindisi, has won the best director award at the Asian World Film Festival [AWFF] held in Los Angeles, Hollywood, between 6-14 November, the Georgian National Film Centre reported earlier today.

 The Asian Film Festival, founded by Asian Film Festival Committee and the American International Chamber of Commerce, is an international non-profit organisation which champions films from over 50 countries across Asia.